 (view versions here)

 Thomas Stuart Ferguson: Laywer, and an FBI agent, was responsible for getting BYU to start a Department of Archeaology (now Anthropology).
-As president of the New World Archeaology Foundation, in 1952, was given funds by the LDS Church to study Ancient America and produce evidence supporting the Book of Mormon.
+As president of the New World Archeaology Foundation, in 1952, he was given funds by the LDS Church to study Ancient America and produce evidence supporting the Book of Mormon.
 In 1975 he wrote a 25 page paper stating he found no evidence and had wasted 25 years of his life.

 Dr. David Bokovoy, one of the foremost scholars on the Old Testiment, describes how claims about the Brass Plates, and Isaiah passages within the Book of Mormom are not credible.